EzeKal/microbitEK/README.md

 # micro:bit Projects:

 • Rock, Paper scissors for the micro:bit V2.
+File on this repo: rpsbitV2.py

+• Rock, Paper scissors for the micro:bit V1.
-File on this repo: rpsbit.py
+File on this repo: rpsbitV1.py